Requiae/quartz-leaflet-map-plugin/README.md

 #### Multiple markers from a single note

 It is possible to add multiple markers from a single note.
-In this case you'll have to add a list to the frontmatter.
+In this case you'll have to append to the list in the frontmatter.
 These markers can be added to the same map or to different maps.

 ```yaml
 marker: